ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 ### Fusion Tables

+1. Copy the URL for the CSV.

 1. Create a new spreadsheet.
-Populate it with `=IMPORTDATA("{url}")` -- what do you think you should sub in for `{url}`?
-Note that everything matters here.
+Populate it with the `=IMPORTDATA()` function.
+What does the help menu say about how to use `=IMPORTDATA()`?

-2. Format the reported date column.
+2. Format the `reported_date` column so it reads as dates.

 3. Create a new column and calculate the number of days the case has been open with  `=DAYS(TODAY(),D2)` -- stop and read what `=DAYS()` and `=TODAY()` do.
 What do they do?

+4. 🤔 What is wrong with this picture?
+(Hint: it's in the `disposition` column.)
+Not all of these homicides are "unsolved".
+Keep this in mind as we keep working.

-4. Create a new fusion table.
+4. Create a new Fusion Table.
 Go to Google Drive and select *New > More > Google Fusion Tables* (you might have to connect Fusion Tables as an app).

 5. Which column contains our location?

-6. Play with tool tips and coloring by the age of the case.
+We actually need a "two column location" which could be more intuitive than it is.

+7. This data actually contains all homicides, open and closed.
+So let's play with a few ways to handle that.
+  * Filter out the solved homicides.
+  * [Style the map by disposition](https://support.google.com/fusiontables/answer/2476954?hl=en&ref_topic=2575652) -- a process that should be easier than Google makes it.

 6. Last step, *Tools > Publish*